Rain from Debby to follow midweek downpours, severe weather in Northeast

 There will still be some drenching showers and thunderstorms from the central Appalachians to the mid-Atlantic.

-"Next, Debby will have to be dealt with probably ramping up quickly on Friday," Dombek warned.
+"Next, Debby's impacts will have to be dealt with probably ramping up quickly on Friday," Dombek warned.

 Debby impacts on northeastern US